gwastro/pycbc/docs/tmpltbank.rst

 in two published works, has been run through the GRB code, MBTA and in ahope development work ongoing at AEI.

+**Ian's recommendation: This code will produce optimal template banks, if the metric can be trusted (ie. BNS).
+For NSBH and BBH the merger matters.
+Here the stochastic approaches described below could be more appropriate for your parameter space.
+It is recommended to try these, and maybe even look into the hybrid approaches described below.
+Note that the merger matters less in ZDHP than in O1, so this approach works better for NSBH banks in 2018 than it will in 2015.**

 If any problems are encountered please email ian.harry@ligo.org.

 ----------------